kristianmandrup/markoa/README.md

 }
 ```

-The routes could be something like this.
-Any route patterns, such as `:id` will/should automatically be available to the template directly in the data in the `params` object, such as `data.params.id`.
+The routes can be defined with paramssuch as `:id` which will automatically be available to the template directly in the data via. the `params` object, such as `data.params.id`.

-This is easily done since: *"Named route parameters are captured and added to ctx.params."*
+This is achieved via Koa *Named route parameters* which are automatically captured and added to `ctx.params`

 ```js
 // routes.js